Home & Community Care Services-PYP

 Council delivers Home and Community Care (HACC) services funded by the Victorian Government.
 The program includes a number of different services for individuals who are 64 years and under and 50 years and under for Aboriginal and Torres Strait Islander people and require relatively low levels of formal support with daily tasks in order to remain living independently at home.

-Domestic Assistance is designed to help people under the age of 65 to retain their independence and continue living in their own homes for as long as possible.
+Home Care is designed to help people aged 64 years and younger retain their independence and continue living in their own homes for as long as possible.
 The services are intended to enhance clients’ abilities and independence.

 Clients can access assistance with essential housekeeping tasks such as: